 On Friday, July 2, 1915 Frank Holt traveled by train from New York City to Washington, D.C.

-And thus began his busy Fourth of July weekend.
+And thus did he begin his busy Fourth of July weekend.

 Three days later, on Independence Day 1915, America awoke to unsettling front-page headlines:

 On that Fourth of July 106 years ago Frank Holt, who a few years earlier had been first a student and then a teacher at Polytechnic College (now Texas Wesleyan University) and had married the daughter of a local Methodist church leader and president of the college’s board of trustees, was in jail after a red, white, and kablooey spree over the Fourth of July weekend.
-But no Black Cats and bottle rockets for Frank Holt, no siree, Bob.
+But no firecrackers and bottle rockets for Frank Holt, no siree, Bob.
 He planted a time bomb that damaged the U.S. Capitol building, talked his way into the mansion of financier J. P. Morgan Jr. and shot him, and planted a time bomb that damaged a ship carrying munitions to England.

 Photo from Wikipedia shows bomb damage to the U.S. Capitol.

-Let’s slow down and back up.
+Let’s dust ourselves off and back up.
 Frank Holt was born “Erich Muenter” in Germany in 1871.
 He came to America in 1890 and married in 1901.
 A skilled linguist, by 1904 he was a student and tutor at Harvard University.

 But in 1906 Muenter’s first wife died shortly after childbirth.
 An autopsy revealed arsenic poisoning.
 Muenter was charged with murder but had disappeared—taking his two children and his wife’s body with him.
 From Boston Muenter apparently went first to Chicago, where he cremated his wife’s body and left his two children with his sister.
 Then he went to Mexico, where he worked as a stenographer.
 In 1908 he left Mexico headed for Chicago, possibly to see his children.
 But passing through Fort Worth, Muenter got off the train and for some reason boarded a streetcar that took him to Polytechnic College.
 He met two members of the faculty, introduced himself as “Frank Holt.”
 The two Polytechnic men were impressed with the language abilities of young Holt and invited him to enroll at their college.
 He did.